Jacksonville, Florida: Leisure and entertainment

 Throughout the year, many annual events of various types are held in Jacksonville.
 In sports, the annual Gate River Run has been held annually since March 1977.
-It has been the US National 15 km road race Championship since 1994 and is the largest race of its distance in the country with over 13,000 runners, spectators, and volunteers, making it Jacksonville's largest participation sporting event.
-In college football, the Gator Bowl is held on January 1.
+It has been the U.S. National 15 km road race Championship since 1994 and is the largest race of its distance in the country with over 13,000 runners, spectators, and volunteers, making it Jacksonville's largest participation sporting event.
+In college football, the Gator Bowl is held on or around New Year's Day each year.
 It has been continuously held since 1946.
 Also, the Florida–Georgia game (also known as the "World's Largest Outdoor Cocktail Party"), the annual college football game between the rival Florida Gators and Georgia Bulldogs has been held in Jacksonville almost yearly since 1933.
 For six days in July the Jacksonville Kingfish Tournament is held for fishermen of all skills.
 With $500,000 of prizes up for grabs, up to 1000 boats participate with almost 30,000 spectators watching.
 Jacksonville is also home of River City Pride which is Northeast Florida's largest Gay Pride parade.
 The parade and festivities usually take place over the course of the weekend, usually the first or second weekend in October in Jacksonville's Riverside neighborhood.
 The first pride parade was held in 1978.

 A number of cultural events are also held in Jacksonville.
-The Jacksonville Jazz Festival, held downtown, is the second-largest jazz festival in the nation, while Springing the Blues, one of the oldest and largest blues festivals, has been held in Jacksonville Beach since 1990.
+The Jacksonville Jazz Festival, held downtown, is the second largest jazz festival in the nation, while Springing the Blues, one of the oldest and largest blues festivals, has been held in Jacksonville Beach since 1990.
 The World of Nations Celebration has been held in Metropolitan Park since 1993, and features a number of events, food and souvenirs from various countries.